 - Structure better suited to facilitate tax planning opportunities.

-- Certain intangible benefits, e.g. presents more professional image.
+- Certain intangible benefits, for example a company name will often present a more professional image.

 - Easier to spread ownership of the company.